 Co-conveners: Global Water Partnership | International Water Management Institute | Robert B. Daugherty Water for Food Global Institute at the University of Nebraska | Water Youth Network | World Bank Group

-Join us at this year’s virtual World Water Week (@ #WWWeek #AtHome) organized by the Stockholm International Water Institute (SIWI) to explore the development of farmer-led irrigation towards a resilient, sustainable and inclusive future.
+Join us at this year’s virtual World Water Week (#WWWeek #AtHome) organized by the Stockholm International Water Institute (SIWI) to explore the development of farmer-led irrigation towards a resilient, sustainable and inclusive future.
 Implementers – including practitioners, government representatives, private sector actors, and donors, will engage in a dialogue to identify key actions at different scales to take sustainable and inclusive farmer led irrigation development forward.

 Smallholder farmers in the Global South are gradually expanding land under irrigation as technologies such as solar-powered pumps become cheaper and more accessible.
 Farmer-led irrigation development (FLI) clearly holds potential to improve the lives of small-scale farmers, increase food and water security, enhance resilience to climate change and promote economic development.
 How can we support scaling of farmer-led irrigation development, also ensuring sustainability and inclusion?